hawkinsw/DailyPL/syntax-attribute-grammars.md

 ![](./graphics/AssignmentAttributeGrammarFunctionVarExprCalculation.png)

 For this production, we can see that the expression's `expected_type` attribute is defined according to the variable's `actual_type` which means that, from the perspective of the expression, it is an inherited attribute.
+I have always thought that this organization was a little strange.
+But then I really started to think about it, and it made sense.

+We said that the attribute calculation functions are invoked when the production with which they are associated are used in the derivation.
+When we are using this production, all that is known for sure about the right hand side of the `=` is that there is an expression (assuming that the program is syntactically valid).
+We don't know, however, anything about the _form_ of that expression.
+We don't know whether it is a `+` or a simple variable access.
+On the other hand, we know that the lefthand side of the `=` is a variable and that we can always query the symbol table to find out the variable's type (see intrinsic attributes, below).

+So, ... the attribute on this production "pushes" the actual type of the variable "down" to the expression as the expression's expected type.
+Neat!
+But, just how does that help us type check the program?
+Patience.
+We'll get there.

 ![](./graphics/AssignmentAttributeGrammarFunctionVarExprCalculation.png)